envoyproxy/gateway/docs/design/SYSTEM_DESIGN.md

 be exposed to the user using [Custom Route Filters](https://gateway-api.sigs.k8s.io/v1alpha2/api-types/httproute/#filters-optional) defined in the Gateway API.

 ### Design Decisions
-* Each Envoy Gateway will consume one or more [GatewayClass resources](https://gateway-api.sigs.k8s.io/concepts/api-overview/#gatewayclass).
-* Each Envoy Gateway will consume one or more [Gateway resources](https://gateway-api.sigs.k8s.io/concepts/api-overview/#gateway) to manage a fleet of Envoy Proxies with different configurations i.e. each [Gateway resources](https://gateway-api.sigs.k8s.io/concepts/api-overview/#gateway) will map to a unique instance of Envoy Proxy created by the Provisioner.
+* Each Envoy Gateway will consume one or more [GatewayClass resources](https://gateway-api.sigs.k8s.io/concepts/api-overview/#gatewayclass) to manage a fleet of Envoy Proxies with different configurations i.e. each [GatewayClass resource](https://gateway-api.sigs.k8s.io/concepts/api-overview/#gatewayclass) will map to a unique set of Envoy Proxies created by the Provisioner.
 * The goal is to make the Provisioner & Translator layers extensible, but for the near future, extensibility can be achieved using xDS support that Envoy Gateway will provide.